-This section describes for our NEOs the consequences of a termination of employment for retirement, death, disability, NEO voluntary termination without good reason or a termination by PartnerRe for cause, NEO termination for good reason or a Company termination without cause
+This section describes for our NEOs the consequences of a termination of employment for retirement, death, disability, NEO voluntary termination without good reason or a termination by PartnerRe for cause, NEO termination for good reason or a Company termination without cause.

-Each NEO employment agreement (other than for Mr. Clarke due to Swiss specifications) provides, in lieu of the twelve-month notice period applicable if the NEO s employment is voluntarily terminated by the NEO without good reason or by the Company without cause, that PartnerRe may terminate the NEO s employment immediately or upon such date as it determines appropriate provided that it pays the NEO his base salary, benefits and a prorated bonus based on the Average Incentive (as defined below) (together, the Payments in lieu of notice).
+Each NEO employment agreement contains a provision for notice periods (which can be immediate) under various termination scenarios, in the event that the Company elects to terminate the NEO s employment before the end of required notice period, the NEO will receive a payment that reflects the amount of compensation he would have earned had he remained an employee through the termination date originally specified in the notice of termination (together, the Payments in lieu of notice).
 The descriptions under Voluntary Termination by the NEO without good reason or termination for cause by PartnerRe and Termination by the NEO for good reason or by PartnerRe without cause do not include the Payments in lieu of notice.

-The Average Incentive is the greater of the target annual cash incentive for the current year and the average of the annual cash incentive received by the NEO for the three fiscal years prior to termination date.
+For the purpose of the severance tables on pages 52-53 the Average Incentive is the greater of the target annual cash incentive for the current year or the average of the annual cash incentive received by the NEO for the three fiscal years prior to termination date.